 Cardiovascular disease, or heart disease, is any condition that affects the structure or function of the heart and blood vessels.
 It can lead to heart attacks and stroke.
 Early diagnosis and treatment of risk factors can prevent up to 80% of heart disease.

 Risk Factors for Heart Disease

 Understanding the risks is the first step in decreasing your chances of developing heart disease.
 You cannot change some heart disease risk factors like age and gender, but you can reduce others through lifestyle changes.
 Diet and exercise can help with weight loss and improve cholesterol and blood pressure levels.

 Risk factors for heart disease that you can change include:

 Some pregnancy risk factors such as preeclampsia (high blood pressure) in pregnancy can often reveal very early risk signs for future health issues like heart disease for all women.
 New moms who have experienced preeclampsia are urged to take this opportunity to be proactive and develop a healthy lifestyle in order to minimize their risk of heart disease later in life.

-If you'd like to learn more about our collaborators in Canada and the MotHERS program, please click on the link below.
+Learn more about our collaborators in Canada and the MotHERS program.

 We would love to hear from you!